“Be prepared for a national championship.”

 Jalen Warley Basketball Recruiting

-The point guard/shooting guard held scholarship offers from Clemson, Creighton, Louisville, Marquette, Maryland, Memphis, Miami, Michigan, Ohio State, Oregon, Penn State, Pittsburgh, Seton, Hall, Virginia, and Xavier.
+The point guard/shooting guard held NCAA scholarship offers from Clemson, Creighton, Louisville, LSU, Marquette, Maryland, Memphis, Miami, Michigan, North Carolina State, Ohio State, Oregon, Penn State, Pittsburgh, Seton, Hall, Virginia, and Xavier.

 Jalen Warley Commits to Florida State

-Warley hasn’t visited Tallahassee due to the coronavirus pandemic and COVID-19 outbreak.
+Warley wasn’t able to visit Tallahassee during the recruiting process due to the coronavirus pandemic.
 He cites his relationship with the coaching staff as the main draw: